harvard-edtech/caccl-deploy/README.md

 `caccl-deploy` lets you to do two main things:

-- create and manage the deployment configuration for containerized apps
+- create and manage the deployment configuration for containerized web apps
-- provision, deploy and update those apps on ECS/Fargate
+- provision, deploy and release updates to those apps on ECS/Fargate

-There are also a couple of subcommands for
 An "app" is considered to be a Nodejs/React app that has been packaged as a Docker image.
-The "deployment" of the app will consist of an Application Load Balancer, a Fargate Service, and a Fargate Task with, in most cases, two containers: an nginx reverse proxy and the app itself.
+Once deployed, the AWS resources dedicated to the app will consist of:
+- an Application Load Balancer
+- an ECS Fargate Service
+- an ECS Fargate Task with (in most cases) two containers:
+    - an nginx reverse proxy (provided by [hdce/dce-ecs-nginx-proxy](https://github.com/harvard-edtech/dce-ecs-nginx-proxy))
+    - the app itself.
+- a CloudWatch dashboard containing widgets for monitoring metrics and alarms
+- an SNS topic capable of sending notifications via email or Slack
+- (optionally) a DocDB instance accessible to the app

 As part of this app deployment, `caccl-deploy` will create and manage a deployment configuration.
 This configuration will be stored in a combination of SSM Parameter Store entries and SecretsManager entries.
 The configuration consists of: